 GLOBAL MARKETS-Global shares inch up, but trade worries linger

-But whipsawing hopes overreaching even a "phase one" deal before tariff hikes kick in on Dec.
+But whipsawing hopes over reaching even a "phase one" deal before tariff hikes kick in on Dec.
 15 have restrained markets.
-"Markets are being held hostage by the news - positive or negative - coming out of the United States or China.
-Even if the phase one agreement materializes there is no way I would believe that's the end of the story, it will just move to German cars or Japanese exports," said Marie Owens-Thomsen, chief global economist at wealth manager Indosuez.
+"Markets are being held hostage by news - positive or negative - coming out of the United States or China.
+Even if the phase one agreement materialises there is no way I would believe that's the end of the story, it will just move to German cars or Japanese exports," said Marie Owens-Thomsen, chief global economist at wealth manager Indosuez.

 Concerns linger, with U.S. President Donald Trump expected to sign into law two bills backing protesters in Hong Kong after the U.S. House of Representatives voted 417-1 for the "Hong Kong Human Rights and Democracy Act" , which the Senate had passed unanimously a day earlier.
 "If he's going to be forced to sign it, then it brings another (element) of uncertainty to this phase one trade deal, which then pushes back into next year," said Matt Simpson, senior market analyst at GAIN Capital in Singapore.

 But Simpson said that in the absence of major news on trade, rangebound market moves are "quite reflective of the small headlines coming through".
 Chinese blue-chip shares closed 0.82% lower and Asian shares ex-Japan firmed 0.3% after the previous day's steep falls.
-Yields on U.S. and German government bonds were a shade higher, with 10-year Treasury yields inching up to 1.7774%, up from its U.S. close of 1.772% on Thursday.
+Yields on U.S. and German government bonds were a shade higher.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)